lordmulder/MParallel/README.md

 * `--timeout=<TIMEOUT>`
   Kill processes after **TIMEOUT** milliseconds.
 By default, each command is allowed to run for an infinite amount of time.
 If this option is set, a command will be *aborted* if it takes longer than the specified timeout interval.
 Note that (by default) if a command was aborted due to timeout, other pending commands will still get a chance to run.

+* `--priority=<VALUE>`
+  Run the commands (sub-processes) with the specified process priority.
+This can be one of the following values:
+    - **0**: Lowest priority
+    - **1**: Lower than normal priority
+    - **2**: Default priority
+    - **3**: Higher than normal priority
+    - **4**: Highest priority

 * `--abort`
   Abort batch, if any command failed to execute.
 By default, if any command failed, e.g. because the process could *not* be created or because it returned a *non-zero* exit code, other pending commands will still get a chance to run.
 If this option is set, the whole batch (queue) will be aborted, as soon as one command has failed.

+* `--no-jobctrl`
+  Do *not* add new sub-processes to job object.
+By default, MParallel adds all new sub-processes to a *Job Object*, which makes sure that all sub-processes will die immediately when the MParallel process is terminated.
+If this option is set, sub-processes are *not* added to the Job Object and may continue running after the MParallel was terminated.

+* `--ignore-exitcode`
+  Do *not* check the exit code of sub-processes.
+By default, MParallel checks the exit code of each sub-process.
+It assumes that the command has *failed*, if the process returned a *non-zero* exit code.
+If any command failed, this will be reported and, if `--abort` is set, any pending commands will *not* be executed.
+Setting this option causes MParallel to *ignore* exit codes.
+However, a command is still considered to have failed, if the processes could *not* be created.

 * `--silent`
   Disable all textual messages, also known as "silent mode".
 Note that *fatal* error messages may still appear under some circumstances.
 Also note that this option is mutually exclusive with the `--trace` option.